ava-labs/awm-relayer/README.md

   - List of destination subnet IDs that the source subnet supports.
 If empty, then all destinations are supported.

   `"start-block-height": unsigned integer`
   - The block height at which to back-process transactions from the source subnet.
 If the database already contains a later block height for the source subnet, then that will be used instead.
-Must be non-zero, otherwise this is ignored.
+Must be non-zero.

 `"destination-subnets": []DestinationSubnets`
 - The list of destination subnets to support.
 Each `DestinationSubnet` has the following configuration: